la2050/archive/_projects/2015/technology-for-the-classroom.md

     This technology project will benefit the entire Redeemer staff and student population.
 The entire grant will go to Redeemer Elementary to help fund SMART Boards for a better education.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    There are a variety of types of SMART Boards ranging from
-    $1,899.00-$9,908.00 per board.
-We would purchase the cheaper boards for 9 different classrooms.
-If SMART Boards are unattainable for us to purchase we would purchase ELMO Projectors for each classroom.
-ELMO Projectors cost
-    $719.00 per unit.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "SMART BOARDS: $9,908.00  per board (we could buy the cheaper ones as well) x 9 (9 classrooms) = $89,172.00\r\n\r\nELMO Projectors: $719.00 per unit x 9 = $6471.00 "
   How do you plan to scale the success of your proposal?: >-
     We plan to scale our success by student achievement and student data analysis.